aptech/docs/docs/plotsetygridpen.rst

     // Initialize plotControl structure
     myPlot = plotGetDefaults("scatter");

-    // Set grid to be black and on the major ticks only plotSetGrid(&myPlot, "major", "black");
+    // Set grid to on the major X-axis ticks only plotSetYGrid(&myPlot, "major");

+    // Set grid line to be 0.5 px, black, and dashed plotSetYGridPen(&myPlot, 0.5, "Black", 2);

     // Create a scatter plot of random data plotScatter(myPlot, seqa(1, 1, 10 ), rndn(10, 1));